Wild Boars, Gophers, & Rats

 When the above measures are not enough, The RM of McKillop offers free rat poison to all farms within the RM.
 It can be picked up at the RM Administration Office at, 103 Ashley Street, Bulyea. you can also contact our Pest Control Officer for assistance with your pest control or for delivery of rat poison.

-Here are some helpful hints on how to more effectively bait rats:
+Here are some helpful hints on how to more effectively bait rats or gophers:

 - Set a planned approach to your baiting control program, which should have a start, middle and end.
 This may take as few as 14 days and usually no more than five weeks to clear a rat colony, depending on the severity of infestation.